Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

-In this section and in the next one we continue to work with \textit{plane} meanders.
-Under Conventions~\ref{conv:marked:on:top} and~\ref{conv:symmetry}, any collection of weighted pillowcase covers on the sphere with a single band of horizontal squares and with a marked regular point defines twice as much arc systems; the weighted collection of pillowcase covers as above with a marked zero of degree $\degofz$ defines $(\degofz+2)$ times more arc systems for any $\degofz\in\N$.
+In this Section and in the next one we continue to work with \textit{plane} meanders.
+Under Conventions~\ref{conv:marked:on:top} and~\ref{conv:symmetry}, any collection of weighted square-tiled surfaces on the sphere with a single band of horizontal squares and with a marked regular point defines twice as many arc systems; the weighted collection of square-tiled surfaces as above with a marked zero of degree $\degofz$ defines $(\degofz+2)$ times more arc systems for any $\degofz\in\N$.

-\begin{Lemma} Let the initial closed meander in the plane have $p$ minimal arcs, where $p\ge 3$.
-The associated pillowcase cover has $p+1$ simple poles if the initial meander has a maximal arc and $p$ simple poles if it does not. \end{Lemma} \begin{proof} A maximal arc becomes indistinguishable from a minimal arc after passing to a labeled pair of transverse simple closed curves on the sphere.
+\begin{Lemma} Let the initial meander in the plane have $p$ minimal arcs, where $p\ge 3$.
+The associated square-tiled surface has $p+1$ simple poles if the initial meander has a maximal arc and $p$ simple poles if it does not. \end{Lemma} \begin{proof} A maximal arc becomes indistinguishable from a minimal arc after passing to a labeled pair of transverse simple closed curves on the sphere.
 Minimal and maximal arcs are in bijective correspondence with bigons in the partition of the sphere by the union of these transverse simple closed curves.
-Bigons, in turn, are in bijective correspondence with simple poles of the associated pillowcase cover. \end{proof}
+Bigons, in turn, are in bijective correspondence with simple poles of the associated square-tiled surface. \end{proof}

-Recall that $\cM_p^+(N)$ and $\cM_p^-(N)$ denote the number of meanders with $p$ minimal arcs and respectively with and without a maximal arc.
-Denote $\cP_p(N)$ the number of pillowcase covers of genus zero tiled with at most $2N$ squares, having exactly $p$ simple poles, a single horizontal cylinder of height $\frac{1}{2}$ and a single vertical cylinder of width $\frac{1}{2}$.
-Denote by $\cP_{p,\degofz}(N)$, where $\degofz=0,1,2,\dots$, the number of pillowcase covers as above having in addition a marked point at a regular vertex when $\degofz=0$ and at a zero of order $\degofz$ when $\degofz>0$.
+Recall that $\cM_p^+(N)$ and $\cM_p^-(N)$ denote the number of meanders with $p$ minimal arcs and with or without a maximal arc respectively.
+Denote by $\cP_p(N)$ the number of square-tiled surfaces of genus zero tiled with at most $2N$ identical squares, having exactly $p$ simple poles and having a single horizontal and a single vertical band of squares.
+Denote by $\cP_{p,\degofz}(N)$, where $\degofz=0,1,2,\dots$, the number of square-tiled surfaces as above having in addition a marked point at a regular vertex when $\degofz=0$ and at a zero of order $\degofz$ when $\degofz>0$.

-Note that a pillowcase cover of genus $0$ with $p$ simple poles cannot have zeroes of order greater than $p-4$.
+Note that a square-tiled surface of genus $0$ with $p$ simple poles cannot have zeroes of order greater than $p-4$.

-\begin{Lemma} Under Convention~\ref{conv:symmetry} on the weighted count of pillowcase covers the following equalities hold:
+\begin{Lemma} Under Convention~\ref{conv:symmetry} on the weighted count of square-tiled surfaces the following equalities hold:

-\end{Lemma} \begin{proof} If the meander has $2n$ intersections, then the associated pillowcase cover is tiled with $2n$ squares with side $\frac{1}{2}$.
+\end{Lemma} \begin{proof} If the meander has $2n$ intersections, then the associated square-tiled surface is tiled with $2n$ identical squares.